 God’s words also say: “God had simply given Satan the opportunity to verify Job’s righteousness before God, and to reveal its own wickedness and contemptibility.
 It was, furthermore, an opportunity for Job to testify to his righteousness and to his fear of God and shunning of evil before the people of the world, Satan, and even those who follow God.”
 From this we can see that God has a righteous disposition as well as faultless actions.
 Although, before Job was tempted by Satan, God had seen his righteous deeds and said that “there is none like him in the earth, a perfect and an upright man, one that fears God, and eschews evil” (Job 1:8), Satan was not convinced.
 For this reason, God allowed Satan to attack Job with the purpose of giving Job an opportunity to testify his righteousness before Satan and the world and to prove that God’s evaluation of Job was accurate and without doubt.
 Likewise, afflictions and trials for us are also opportunities to bear witness for God.
 Only those people who can stand witness for God in trials are eligible to enjoy the greater blessings of God.
 Just like Job, he lost his property and children, but he neither complained about God nor misunderstood God.
 Instead, he obeyed God’s orchestrations, praised the holy name of God, and thoroughly humiliated Satan.
 After Job stood witness for God, God bestowed upon Job even more property and more beautiful children.
 But in God’s eyes, He gave Job more than just these—there was something more important.

 In outward appearance, it was an agonizing thing that Job lost all of his property and children and had sore boils all over.
 Yet the will of God was to strengthen Job’s faith through this trial so that he could obey God absolutely rather than complain about God, no matter what surroundings he was in and no matter whether God blessed him or took away from him.
-During his sufferings, his heart was closer to God, and he could understand and be mindful of God’s good intentions even more.
+During his sufferings, his heart was, and he could understand and be mindful of God’s good intentions even more.
 Additionally, as we all know, after undergoing the trials, Job gained a greater blessing, that is, Jehovah God spoke to him from within a whirlwind, giving him an opportunity to personally see the back of God.
 Actually, God is so holy that we corrupt mankind are not worthy of seeing God’s face at all.
 Job could hear the words of the Creator with his own ears—this was the highest honor for a created being and also elevated his knowledge of God.
 More importantly, after Job stood witness for God in the various temptations from Satan by relying on his true faith in and obedience toward God, he thoroughly broke free from Satan’s accusations and interference, attacks and harm, becoming a free person who truly worshiped God.

 It is thus clear that not only are material blessings the Lord’s grace, but even illnesses and afflictions are God’s grace.
 So, no matter what kind of adversities or afflictions we encounter, we should put our heart in the right place and shouldn’t blindly evade and complain.
 As long as we can submit and seek the truth, we will surely have a deeper experience in the aspect of knowing God and receive greater benefit and edification in life, which are all precious treasures gained from the onset of illnesses and afflictions; we will also surely gain more of God’s blessings.